 Summer boost for Sunderland home owners

-Average prices in the area rose by two per cent, according to Land Registry figures – contributing to the longer-term trend, which has seen property values achieve 8.7% annual growth.
+Land Registry figures show prices in the area increased in June – contributing to the longer-term trend, which has seen property prices in the area achieve 12.3% annual growth.

-The figures show owners of flats saw the biggest improvement in property prices in Sunderland in May – values increased by 2.6%, to an average of £80,997, a rise over the year of 7.4%.
+Owners of detached houses saw the biggest improvement in property prices in Sunderland in June.
+They increased by 4.6%, to an average of £247,647 – an annual rise of 13.6%.

-The most expensive properties in the North East were in North Tyneside – £177,000 on average.
+The most expensive properties in the North East were in Northumberland – averaging £182,000.

-The highest property prices in the UK were in Kensington and Chelsea, where the average May sale price was £1.2m.
+The highest property prices nationally were in Kensington and Chelsea, with an average June sale price of £1.2m.